JosepMariaVila/ForwarderAmountParameterSystem/README.md

-## Forwarder Hook Amount Parameters System
+## Forwarder Hook Amount Parameter System
 This is a example to demonstrate the use of a working hook in Xahau testnet.
 The hook is programmed in javascript.
 It is recommended for educational purposes only.
 The creator is not responsible for any problems it may cause.

 **Please use new accounts to test this hook and test everything beforehand on Testnet.
 I am not responsible for any losses.
 Create your own code if you are not sure.**

-## What does the Forwarder Amount Parameters System Hook do?
+## What does the Forwarder Amount Parameter System Hook do?

 The hook is installed on an account (salary distributor).
 Once installed, every time the account receives a payment through a Payment or URITokenBuy transaction type, it will be distributed to the corresponding accounts and amounts both stored in the namespaces.